nlgranger/nnbox/DOCUMENTATION.md

         end
 ```

-Then we implement each method of the AbstractNet Interface:
+Let's finally implement each method of the AbstractNet interface:

 ```matlab
         function S = insize(self)